hw538/cfDNAPro/README.md

 This landing page aims to provide a quick start.
 For in-depth documentation, please visit: https://cfdnapro.readthedocs.io/en/latest/

-## Which R version to use?
-As of 11 Jan 2025, some R package dependencies have not been able to support R version 4.4 yet.
-Please try R version 4.2 or 4.3 instead.
-When installing cfDNAPro, big dependencies will be downloaded, e.g., BSgenome.Hsapiens.NCBI.GRCh38, BSgenome.Hsapiens.UCSC.hg19, BSgenome.Hsapiens.UCSC.hg38,
-To ensure its successful installation, you usually need to set the timeout parameter by running the following command in R before installing cfDNAPro: `options(timeout = 300)  # Set timeout to 5 minutes (default is 60s)`.

 ## Declaration
 cfDNAPro is designed for research only.